Dunedan/mbp-2016-linux/README.md

 15-inch models.

 The checks if hardware works below were done with multiple Linux distributions.
 To state the obvious: The newer the kernel the better.
+The information below assume that you run Linux 4.13 or newer.
 If in doubt which kernel to use, the latest significant improvements are part of Linux 4.16.

 If you don't know what the model identifier for your MacBook Pro is (as that identifier is used on several occasions below), check